 UPDATED ANSWER (4/1/2020): Please see the MDHHS policy bulletins below that update which ABA services can be provided via telehealth.
 Please see the "COVID-19 Encounter Code Chart for codes currently available under telehealth and those services now allowable under telehealth during the public health crisis.
 The green rows reflect currently allowable telehealth practices and can also now be provided through the means in the COVID-19 face-to-face guidance.
+The yellow rows reflect currently unallowable telehealth practices and through the means in COVID-19 face-to-face guidance.
 The yellow rows reflect currently unallowable telehealth practices that can now be provided through telehealth practices and through the means in COVID-19 face-to-face guidance.
 This now includes ABA adaptive behavior treatment (97153) when this service only requires verbal cueing or direction and not physical (hands on) prompting, guiding, and/or training.
 The white rows are not available for any type of telehealth practices.